redwan97/INSIGHT_Challenge/README.md

 * Initilize the analytics class by passing a list of input files.
 * Internally the class creates a dicitonary of dataFrames on fileName as key.
 * To conduct analysis, first add the analysis process as a member function.
 * Then call any pre-defined analysis.
+Analysis should return a dictionary.
+* A message indicating status of analysis will be printed to console.
+* To output analysis into a csv, convert dictionary to dataFrame, and call .toCsv method
 <pre>
     def __init__(self, csvList):
         self.dictOfInputDataFrames = {}